- Jobber Blueprint /

 The plumbing license you hold will also have a direct impact on how much you earn.

-For example, a plumber apprentice earns on average USD $36,526 annually, while a journeyman plumber will make, on average, USD $56,054 annually.
+For example, a plumber apprentice earns an average of USD $47,589 annually, while a journeyman plumber earns an average of USD $65,866 annually.

 A master plumber is a fully licensed plumber, and the highest certification you can earn.
 Plumbers with this title earn USD $66,479 a year on average.